Pay-what-you-want and gift services

-In addition to polytheist Heathens and others interested in my Paths of Sacred Endarkenment retreats, I’ve also hosted attendees of local arts and esoteric events, and presenters at conferences who don’t want to stay at a hotel or use AirBnB.
+In addition to folks who are interested in my Paths of Sacred Endarkenment retreats, I’ve also hosted attendees of local arts and esoteric events, and presenters at conferences who don’t want to stay at a hotel or use AirBnB.
 (Due to HOA regulations, short-term renting of units via AirBnB is not allowed in my building.
 Hosting guests, however, is.)

 Since the Hermitage is in downtown Portland, within walking distance of stores, restaurants, libraries, and a weekly year-round farmers’ market, it’s a convenient location for many reasons.
-Visitors also enjoy privileged access to the in-house library, the geomancy study group, the Black Tent Temple space, and my full collections of teas and dark ambient music.
+Visitors also enjoy privileged access to the in-house library, the Black Tent Temple space, and my full collections of teas and dark ambient music.